This statement addresses the issues involved in the proper conduct of research and provides guidance on the standards expected.

 3.2 Lead researchers have responsibility to ensure that a climate of mutual co-operation is created in which all members of the research team are encouraged to develop their skills and in which both the open exchange of ideas and supportive criticism are fostered.

-3.3 Researchers should ensure that they have the necessary skills and resources (University Login required) to conduct their research and to access relevant training as appropriate or contact the University Research Office or Organisational Development for signposting to appropriate courses).
+3.3 Researchers should ensure that they have the necessary skills and resources (University Login required) to conduct their research and to access relevant training as appropriate or contact the University Research Office or Organisational Development (University Login required) for signposting to appropriate courses).
 Staff supervising other staff or students must ensure that appropriate direction of research and supervision is provided, as well as training and opportunities for development and the necessary resources to enable them to conduct their research to the required standards.

 4.1 While recognising the need for researchers to protect their own and the University's research interests in the process of planning their research, obtaining and publishing the results, and seeking to develop the outcome of their research into application (where relevant), the University encourages researchers to be as open as possible in discussing their work with other researchers, and with the public.
 Research may be undertaken under conditions of confidentiality; however, these conditions should be as narrowly defined as appropriate to the research activity.